biancaportela/biancaportela/README.md

 - 🔭 I’m currently working on my portfolio projects.
 - 🤔 Any tips on how to improve my codes would help a ton (but please be kind!).
 - ⚡ **Fun fact**: I'm very passionate about Sci-fi and Genshin Impact lore
-- ✨ Microeconomics is my passion. *Macroeconomics* is not.
+- ✨ Microeconomics is my passion.

 <br>